 (e) Six (6) months' interest will be capitalized from Bond Proceeds.
 In addition, accrued interest on the Bonds from their dated date to the date of delivery will be deposited to the Debt Service Fund.
 Neither Texas law nor the Bond Resolution requires the District to maintain any minimum balance in the Debt Service Fund.
-See "THE SYSTEM-Use and Distribution of Bond Proceeds."

-OFFICIAL STATEMENT
+PRELIMINARY OFFICIAL STATEMENT